 I like to store the pesto in small quantities in the freezer, that way I can pop them out throughout the year as needed.
 One tip to recommend is to save your empty glass spice jars and use those.
 They're the perfect size for a portion of pesto.

 Pesto also keeps pretty well in the refrigerator too.
 This recipe stays vibrant and green for a week or more.

 Using Basil Spinach Pesto

-There are infinite ways to use this condiment, with the most obvious choice being pasta!
-Whenever I need a quick last minute dinner, pesto pasta is perfect.
+There are infinite ways to use this sauce, with the most obvious choice being pasta!
+Whenever I need a quick last-minute dinner, pesto pasta is perfect.

 I also like to add this to meatballs, as a salad dressing, or as a spread for sandwiches.